Davila-Israel96/ERP-Project/README.md

 -> if you have an IDE such as Visual Studio Code, open the folder up from there.
 IF NOT -> launch the command prompt / terminal
 -> CD into the 'ERP-Project' folder
--> type 'npm install'
+-> ensure that you have NPM installed before the next step -> type 'npm install'
 -> after dependencies are installed, type 'npm start' -> this should launch the application in a separate Chrome or Edge window